 9. And then he told them, “How neatly you set aside the commandment of God to keep your tradition!

-10. Moses said, ‘Honor your father and your mother,’ and, ‘He who curses father or mother, let him surely die!’
+10. Moses said, ‘Honor your father and your mother,’ and, ‘He who curses father or mother shall be put to death.’

 11. But you!
-You say, ‘He is innocent, if a man says to his father or mother, “Whatever I have by which you might have been helped is Korban (that is, ‘a donation for the temple’),” ’
+You say, ‘He is innocent, if a man says to his father or his mother, “Whatever I have by which you might have been helped is Corban” (that is, a donation for the temple), ’